The Personal Website of Mark W. Dawson

 Final Thoughts

-To paraphrase Chief Engineer Montgomery Scott in “Star Trek” - “You cannot violate the fundamental properties and constants of the Universe” The Fundamental Properties and Constants of the Universe must be accounted for in any scientific theory, hypothesis, or discussion involving our Universe.
+To paraphrase Chief Engineer Montgomery Scott in “Star Trek” - “You cannot violate the fundamentals of the Universe” The Fundamentals of the Universe must be accounted for in any scientific theory, hypothesis, or discussion involving our Universe.
 They cannot be violated, compensated for, nor ignored.
 To do so is to invalidate any logical argument you may present.
-Just like the violation of the Laws of Thermodynamics leads to a rejection of a patent application, the violation of the Fundamental Properties and Constants of the Universe leads to the rejection of any scientific theory, hypothesis, or discussion involving our Universe.
+Just like the violation of the Laws of Thermodynamics leads to a rejection of a patent application, the violation of the Fundamentals of the Universe leads to the rejection of any scientific theory, hypothesis, or discussion involving our Universe.

 Further Readings